uraich/IoT4AQ/README.md

    1. sht3x.py: the driver for the SHT30.
    2. sht3xTest.py: demonstrates the sht3x features

-The sht3x driver is already included in the MicroPython firmware I use and can therefore accessed without further actions.
+The sht3x driver is already included in the MicroPython firmware I use and can therefore be accessed without further actions.
 The other drivers must be made availabe to the system by copying them into the /lib folder of the MicroPython file system.